They Had Names

 They Had Names is an award-winning digital humanities project dedicated to uncovering, preserving, and sharing the lives of enslaved and formerly enslaved people in coastal Georgia Liberty and Bryan Counties.

-Whether you’re a descendant searching for family connections or a historian studying this community, They Had Names provides the tools to piece together lives that might otherwise remain hidden.
+Whether you’re a descendant searching for family connections or other kind of researcher studying Liberty County, They Had Names provides the tools to piece together lives that might otherwise remain hidden.
 Every name tells a story, and every person deserves to be remembered as an individual, not as property.

 What if you are not researching Liberty County?
 Use this site as an example of what kinds of records you might find in your own county of interest.